 There is nothing wrong with naming a black cat Midnight.
 Or naming your Hamster Tiny.
 Using generic names that are specific to your breed of pet are great time savers!

 Pets respond better to names that are one or two syllables long.
-And because you will be calling out there name so often, you will find this tip very helpful.
+And because you will be calling out their name so often, you will find this tip very helpful.

 The best advice is to give your pet a name that is short, sharp and sweet.

-It is safe to assume that if you call your pet something really wild, political or distinctive, people are going to ask questions.
+It is safe to assume that if you call your pet something really wild, political, insulting or very distinctive, people are going to ask questions.
 So you just need to determine how often you can be bothered answering those questions.

-You can be super generic with the name and call your rabbit Bunny, but what about when its not a bunny anymore?
-Or if you call your cat Kittens, this won’t really make much sense when their older.
+You can be super generic with the name and call your rabbit Bunny, but what about when it’s not a bunny anymore?
+Or if you call your cat Kittens, then this won’t really make much sense when their older.

 A helpful tip is to wait a few days and study your pet and any specific characteristics or traits they may have.
 Whether it be physical or part of its personality.

-For instance, if your pet had a spot on them, you could call them Spots.
+For instance, if your pet has a spot on them, you could call them Spots.
 Or if their a bit silly, call them Goofy.
-These work great as pets names.
+These work great as pet names.

 Another idea is to steal it.
 The name I mean!

-Browse through Instagram or stalk your favourite celebrity pets and get some petspiration for your very own fur-friend.
+Browse through Petbar or stalk your favourite celebrity pets and get some inspiration for your very own fur-friend.